wxwilcke/gladoss/docker/README.md

     # docker-compose up gladoss

 The above command will build the image (if not already done so before) and start the application as a service.
-The `entrypoint.sh` file can be edited to customise the parameters with which the application will be run, whereas custom backup and logging locations (default to `/tmp/`) can be set in the `compose.yaml` file.
+The `entrypoint.sh` file can be edited to customise the parameters with which the application will be run, whereas custom backup and logging locations can be set in the `compose.yaml` file.

 The following command can be used to stop the container:

     # docker-compose down gladoss

+When using the provided compose file the running containers are connected via a dedicated Docker network named `semantic_network`.
+Only messages sent via this network are visible to the containers.
+To allow for communication between arbitrary devices, add the devices to this network (if dockerized) or edit the network settings in the compose file to use a different network (e.g. that of the host).

 Note that the image will have to be rebuild each time a custom adaptor is added.